-teraction must be reduced to a strict minimum, false alarms are undesirable.
-A 5% rate of false alarms on a program of a few hundred thousand lines would require several personyears effort to manually prove that no error is possible.
-Fortunately, the abstract interpretation theory shows that for any finite class of programs, it is possible to achieve full precision and great efficiency [5] by discovering an appropriate abstract domain.
+In the context of program verification, where human interaction must be reduced to a strict minimum, false alarms are undesirable.
+A 5% rate of false alarms on a program of a few hundred thousand lines would require a several personyear effort to manually prove that no error is possible.
+Fortunately, abstract interpretation theory shows that for any finite class of programs, it is possible to achieve full precision and great efficiency [7] by discovering an appropriate abstract domain.
 The challenge is to show that this theoretical result can be made practical by considering infinite but specific classes of programs and properties to get efficient analyzers producing few or no false alarms.
-A first experience on smaller programs of a few thousand lines was quite encouraging [3] and the purpose of this paper is to report on a real-life application showing that the approach does scale up.
+A first experiment on smaller programs of a few thousand lines was quite encouraging [5] and the purpose of this paper is to report on a real-life application showing that the approach does scale up.